IceDragon200/mt-yatm/README.md

 A lua implementation is provided for the bit module and will allow the binary buffer to exist, however it will be slower than a more native version.

 I can promise the worse that will happen is minetest crashes due to a reading mistake.

+## Game and Modpack creators

+YATM has an optional dependency called `yatm_prelude`, which is purposely not present in this codebase.

+It is intended to be used to preconfigure YATM for a game or modpack, simply create a `yatm_prelude` mod in the game or modpack's mods directory and add the configuration settings in the init.lua.

+As of this writing YATM doesn't really have any settings that can be preconfigured to affects its behaviour

+## `yatm_prelude` Configuration

+This section will be populated when there are actual options to configure.